-From 5 July 2023, the IEC will visit all 8 regions for voter education, manifesto presentations and political debates live with Unisa Radio in preparation for the August election.
-All the qualifying structures are requested to prepare their manifestos.
-All qualifying structures will be granted an opportunity to present their organisations to the general students in an attempt to convince them to vote for their structures.
-The manifesto presentations and political debates are scheduled as follows:
+From the 5th of July 2023, the IEC will visit all 8 Regions to conduct voter education, manifesto presentations and political debates live with UNISA Radio in preparation of the elections in August.
+All the qualified structures are requested to prepare their Manifestos and will be granted an opportunity to sell their organizations to the general students in order to convince them to vote for their structures.
+The Manifesto Presentations and Political Debates are scheduled as follows:

-- 6 July 2023 Rustenburg

-- 7 July 2023 Polokwane
+- 6 July 2023 Rustenburg - 7 July 2023 Polokwane

 - 10 July 2023 Mbombela

 - 12 July 2023 Durban

 - 14 July 2023 Umthata

 - 17 July 2023 East London

 - 21 July 2023 Cape Town

-- 3rd August 2023 Johannesburg
+- 25 July 2023 Johannesburg

-- 2nd August 2023 Tshwane
+- 26 July 2023 Tshwane

-It is the responsibility of structures to call their constituencies to come in numbers to make this programme a success.
-The IEC will also send e-mails and SMSs inviting general students to these events.
+It is the responsibility of structures to call their constituencies to come in numbers to make this program a success.
+The IEC will also send emails and SMS's inviting general students to these events.